-Thomas Hoyt Jones - A Murder on Kelley's Island
+Thomas Hoyt Jones Jr. - A Murder on Kelley's Island

 Around 7 p.m. on Monday, November 5, 1984, the phone rang at the Kelley’s Island Police Station.
-Located in the western basin of Lake Erie about four miles north of the Ohio mainland at the Marblehead peninsula, Kelley’s Island is home to about 150 residents year-round and about 1,500 residents during the summer.
+Located in Lake Erie's western basin about four miles north of the Ohio mainland at the Marblehead peninsula, Kelley’s Island is home to about 150 residents year-round and about 1,500 residents during the summer.
 The island is dotted with homes, summer cottages, and a few restaurants and bars that cater to a large contingent of summer visitors, many of whom visit the state park and campground on the island.
 Access to the island is limited to boat or airplane.

 Police Chief Moore was familiar with the Jones family.
 Thomas Hoyt Jones, Sr. had purchased 50 to 60 acres of land on the northeast point of Kelley’s Island in 1940, and the family had been regular visitors to the island through the years.
 Recently, Thomas Jr. and his brother Brooks Jones had donated about 21 acres of the family’s island land to the Cleveland Museum of Natural History to be used as a bird sanctuary.